kdassign/cybersecurity-homelab-intro/README.md

 I told him I was working on my second Bachelor's degree in Cybersecurity and Information Assurance and that my goal was to become a SOC Analyst.
 My biggest challenge was figuring out how to gain real hands-on experience.
 That's when he introduced me to homelabbing, something he was passionate about and that I had never heard of before.
 He started listing off subreddits I could visit to learn more: r/homelab, r/homelabs, r/minilab.
 It was a whole new world I was about to submerge myself in.

-As our conversation wrapped up, he mentioned he had a Dell R320 server I could purchase from him for $200.
+As our conversation wrapped up, he mentioned he had a Dell PowerEdge server I could purchase from him for $200.
 It already had 6TB of storage; all I needed to do was upgrade the RAM.
 So I did.

 And now we're here.
 Follow along as I document my journey learning more about the world of cybersecurity.